mattwach/pico_sharpmem_display/README.md

      Sharp hardware.
    * `doublebuffer_swap()` is called.
 It handles syncronization and, when the time is right, swaps internal pointers for `b2` and `b1`
-   * Now CPU0 will preparing the next image on `b2` while CPU1 sends `b1`
+   * Now CPU0 can render the next image on `b2` while CPU1 sends `b1`
      to the display.
    * and the flip-flop cycle continues.

-This may sound complicated (or notm it's subjective) but I think that actually using the library is nearly as simple as not using it.
+This *may* sound complicated but actually using the `doublebuffer.h` library is nearly as simple as not using it.
 Let's take a simple example and convert it for demonstration.

 Without double buffering
 ```c